MarkoKacprzak/zero-base-themes/README.md

 # Notice
-Experiments settings reset in `44.0.2403.89`.
+Experiments settings reset in `55.0.2883.75`.
 Open developer tools settings &#9654; Experiments &#9654; [&#10004;] Allow custom UI themes to enable theme again.

 # Chrome Default Dark Theme

-Chrome now has a default dark theme, that you can enable via Settings > Appearance > Theme: Dark.
+Chrome now has a default dark theme, that you can enable via Settings > Appearance > Theme: dark-soda-monokai.
 It's a great step in the right direction, well done Chrome Team!
 For those if you who want more customization, Zero Base Themes is here for you :)

 # Zero Base Themes

 An assortment of Chrome Devtools theme that use the Zero Base Template.

 # Contributing

 Zero Base Themes is built on LESS.
 Grunt is used to listen for changes to LESS files and generates CSS.
 This means [Node](http://nodejs.org/) is required.

 ## Getting Started

-1. Clone this repo: `git clone https://github.com/mauricecruz/zero-base-themes.git`.
+1. Clone this repo: `git clone https://github.com/MarkoKacprzak/zero-base-themes.git`.

 2. Install dependencies: `npm install`.